calebchiang/1800_202310_BBY20/README.md

 State your app in a nutshell, or one-sentence pitch.
 Give some elaboration on what the core features are.
 This browser based web application to ...
 * Hi my name is Sarah.
 I'm excited about this project because I can experience working in a team.
+* Hi my name is Caleb.
+I am excited about this project because I want to improve my programming skills.

 ## 2. Names of Contributors
 List team members and/or short bio's here...